Scientist Says Astronauts Should Take Psychedelic Mushrooms in Space

 Hello!

-In the future, when space agencies start to send human crews deep into space to explore or terraform distant worlds, we may need to send them off with extra goodies to keep morale high.
+In the future, as space agencies prepare to send human crews deep into space to explore or terraform distant worlds, they may need to equip astronauts with additional resources to support mental well-being and morale.

 “Under carefully controlled conditions, our astronauts [being] able to take psilocybin in space and look at the universe and not feel distant and alone but feel like they’re part of this giant consciousness will give them a better frame of mind — psychologically, emotionally — to work with other astronauts and stay on mission,” Stamets told the magazine.
 “I feel that isolation, loneliness, and depression are going to be major issues that astronauts face.”